isotopp/isotopp.github.io/content/posts/2024-07-04-mysql-plugin-mysql-native-password-is-not-loaded.md

 This is the procedure documented in
 [the manual](https://dev.mysql.com/doc/refman/8.4/en/resetting-permissions.html),
 **B.3.3.2 How to Reset the Root Password**, last subsection.
-We use this approach, because it works fine interactively, and we can debug things as we go along.
+We use this approach because it works fine interactively, and we can debug things as we go along.

 We proceed to run the server with our modified `my.cnf` mapped into the image as a volume.